zhi0219/STOCK/docs/ci.md

 1. Open the **CI Gates** workflow in GitHub Actions.
 2. Select **Run workflow** and set `force_fail` to `true`.

 This sets `CI_FORCE_FAIL=1` only for that manual run, causing the gates to fail after execution while still producing and uploading the evidence pack.
 PR31 adds `PR31_FORCE_FAIL=1` for local evidence-pack validation.
 PR32 adds `PR32_FORCE_FAIL=1` to fail after walk-forward/no-lookahead artifacts are emitted.
 PR33 adds `PR33_FORCE_FAIL=1` to fail after replay artifacts are emitted.
 PR34 adds `PR34_FORCE_FAIL=1` to fail after retention artifacts are emitted.
 PR35 adds `PR35_FORCE_FAIL=1` to fail after stress artifacts are emitted.
 PR36 adds `PR36_FORCE_FAIL=1` to fail after compile-check artifacts are emitted.
 PR38 adds `PR38_FORCE_FAIL=1` to fail after syntax-guard/compile-check artifacts are emitted.
-PR39 adds `PR39_FORCE_FAIL=1` to fail after regime/calibration artifacts are emitted.
+PR39 adds `PR39_FORCE_FAIL=1` to force the compile check to fail via a temporary bad file.

 ## PR38 gate (local)